harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 ```

-First, let’s create a layout.
+First, let's create a layout.
 We use this layout for all samples on the blocks feature.

 ```pug
 // layout.pug